1st class versus 2nd class: the differences

 For some routes, a discounted “Saver Class Upgrade” is available.
 Availability and the exact discount vary.
 Saver Class Upgrades can only be purchased in the SBB app and are only valid for specific trains and departure times.
 They can’t be refunded.

-- The exterior of rail cars has a “1” or “2” on it.
-Most 1st class cars can also have a yellow stripe on the exterior.
+The exterior of rail cars and the doors have a “1” or “2” on it.
+On 1st class cars, you’ll often see a yellow horizontal bar as well.

-- The same numbers are in the interior of the train coach.
-Depending on the type of coach this will be at doors, at ceilings, above the windows and/or at each individual seat.
+The same numbers are used inside the train.
+Depending on the type of coach this will be on doors, on ceilings, above the windows and/or on each individual seat.

-- Digital signs at the platforms often indicate at which part (“sector”) of the platform you can expect 1st and 2nd class wagons to stop.
+Digital signs at the rail stations and platforms often indicate at which part (“sector”) of the platform you can expect 1st and 2nd class carriages to stop.

 - www.sbb.ch: food service at your train seat